 Read more

-...in high school.
+...an older adult who took numerous advanced classes in high school.
 All the back in 1998 its fun to work on science, math, and literature.
 I am wondering if you can gain some useful knowledge from our encounters as tuotor and student.
 I enjoy working with people to find simple wayds to reach great heights.
 Hopefully we can achieve that together.
-I taught GED to some adults and was pleased how weel they did on their exam.
-I went to the military and...
+I taught GED to some adults and was pleased how weel they did on...

 Read more

-...be successful on a global scale.
+...the opportunity not only to instruct local and international students but more importantly to give them proven leadership examples of what it takes to be successful on a global scale.
 Indeed, sitting down with students whether online or otherwise and then mentoring them provides immense opportunities to guide them into thinking strategically about their future as leaders.
 In short, this type of personalized approach has provided my students opportunities for leadership growth and development.
-With all this in mind, I would have to say that my background both as an international educator and skilled professor can offer Varsity students...
+With...

 Read more

-Can also tutor:ACT, TOEFL, GED and 67 more subjects.
+Can also tutor:ACT, GED, TOEFL and 67 more subjects.

 Read more

-Can also tutor:ISEE, SAT, GED and 67 more subjects.
+Can also tutor:ISEE, SAT, SSAT and 67 more subjects.

 Hello!
 I am here to help you learn your best to the best of my abilities!
 I enjoy Math and Science, as I am going to school to be an Mechanical Engineer at Rose-Hulman Institute of Technology.
 I hope that I can pass on some knowledge, share some tips and tricks, and help my students learn and grow when I tutor them!